 Add new users as editors on your team's bug tracker so that they can indicate their status and note when bugs are fixed.
 Or, for your team's big new product launch, let other employees see how the product is developing by adding them as Viewers on your team's project plan.

 Individual workbooks can be shared with any number of people you work with.
 Viewers are free in Spreadsheet.com, so you don't need to worry about how many people you share with.

 If you invite someone to a workbook or folder as a licensed user (i.e. any user with the Owner, Manager, or Collaborator role) and they are not already a licensed user in your workspace, your workspace will be charged a prorated fee for new licenses.

-To share a workbook or manage users, click the Share button in the workbook header or open the workbook menu and navigate to File > Share.
+To share a workbook or manage users, click the Share button in the workbook header or open the document menu and navigate to File > Share.
 If other users are currently in your workbook, their profile pictures will appear to the left of the Share button.

 How to Access the Document Menu

 - Open the document dropdown by clicking the arrow to the right of the document name

 Or, share the workbook from the Workspaces sidebar by clicking on the three-dot icon to the right of the workbook name and selecting "Share..." from the dropdown.

 Either method will open the Share workbook dialog where you can invite new users to your workbook, manage permissions for existing users, and see who has permission to access your workbook via their folder permissions.